replicante/SlimEditor/README.md

 - Selection of text fonts.

+- Search and replace.

+- Symmetric encryption (Fernet)

 ## Getting started

-In order to run this program, you will need to have Python 3 and PyQt5 installed.
+In order to run this program, you will need to have Python 3 and PyQt6 installed.

 On Linux: